sithu/cedar-doc/docs/machine.md

 ## Update Machine

-Click on the pencial icon to edit a machine details.
+Click on the `pencil` icon to edit a machine details.

 ![](img/edit-machine.png)